alperenozdnc/ezcli/README.md

-this is the default option. the `enum rtype` has three values, `RET_NORMAL` just continues parsing, `RET_WARN` warns the user that they probably did something wrong, and `RET_ERROR` just flat out exits the program. i like to name like this for clarity, you may like to do it some other way, and that's totally okay.
+this is the default option. the `enum rtype` has three values, `RET_NORMAL` just continues parsing, `RET_WARN` warns the user that they probably did something wrong, and `RET_FAIL` just flat out exits the program. i like to name like this for clarity, you may like to do it some other way, and that's totally okay.